7 Unpleasant Reasons That Make Nova Scotia Bad

 Conclusion

 No place is perfect.
-There will always be things negative you’ll say about your city or country.
+There will always be negative things you’ll say about your city or country.
 Nova Scotia is no different.
 Setting expectations is important to better evaluate your choices when moving to Canada.
 The observations above may be significant to some people but others who have a higher level of tolerance may feel just fine.

 A corresponding list of things to love about Nova Scotia should also be examined closely.